The replica Orioles jersey looks somewhat unusual on a figure standing barely 5 feet 2 and weighing less than 100 pounds.

 Only a few grounders were hit in her direction down the right-field line, and the crowd was in no mood for frivolity after the latestart and the Orioles' miserable performance.

 Curl tried to lead the fans in the singing of "Take Me Out To The Ballgame" during the traditional seventh-inning stretch, but the response was less than overwhelming.

 Fortunately, her theatrical background prepared her forsinging solo.

 "They were pretty much out of it," she said.

 So were the Orioles, who fell behind by six runs after two innings en route to a 9-2 loss to the Minnesota Twins.

 "It was kind of disappointing, but I still enjoyed it," she said.
 "You just sit there and say, 'OK, we're still going to pull this one out.
 It's rally time.'
 You try your best to get the crowd going."

 Most of the 26,401 in attendance were going for their cars long before the seventh inning.

-"I'll keep doing this as longas they'll let me," Curl says.
+"I'll keep doing this as long as they'll let me," Curl said.